Luke Raley Player Props: Rays vs. Orioles

 Orioles Pitching Rankings

-- The 9.1 strikeouts per nine innings put together by the Orioles pitching staff ranks 10th in MLB.
+- The Orioles pitching staff is 11th in MLB with a collective nine strikeouts per nine innings.

-- The Orioles have the 16th-ranked team ERA across all MLB pitching staffs (4.45).
+- The Orioles have a 4.34 team ERA that ranks 16th across all MLB pitching staffs.

-- Orioles pitchers combine to rank 18th in baseball in home runs surrendered (42 total, 1.2 per game).
+- The Orioles rank 20th in baseball in home runs given up (46 total, 1.3 per game).

-- The Orioles will send Gibson (4-1) to make his eighth start of the season.
-He is 4-1 with a 4.61 ERA and 27 strikeouts in 41 2/3 innings pitched.
+- Kremer (3-1 with a 5.80 ERA and 28 strikeouts in 35 2/3 innings pitched) gets the start for the Orioles, his eighth of the season.

-- The right-hander's most recent appearance came on Wednesday against the Kansas City Royals, when he threw 6 2/3 innings, surrendering six earned runs while allowing 10 hits.
+- In his most recent appearance on Friday, the righty tossed six innings against the Atlanta Braves, giving up one earned run while surrendering six hits.

 © 2023 Data Skrive.
 All rights reserved.